Stainless Steel Grades

 Spring pins in less corrosive environments Stainless Spring Rolls

-HARDTEC SS 16
+HARDTEC 16

 • A Martensitic alloy like 410 so can be hardened with heat treatment